 East Liverpool, Ohio, once lovingly referred to as the “Crockery City” and the “Pottery Capital of the World,” is the classic definition of the Rust Belt.
 Much like Pittsburgh with its reliance on steel mills and Cleveland with its manufacturing plants, East Liverpool was dependent around the pottery industry because of ample natural resources, access to newly laid railroads, the Ohio River, and an untapped market.

-The city boasted 21 potteries that employed 2,500 by 1887.
-Consolidation of the industry by the 1920’s reduced the number of pottery companies to 17, but total employment spiked to over 7,000.
-Operating with 270 kilns with an annual output of $25 million, the city was able to make the claim that it produced more than half of the United State’s annual ceramics output.
+East Liverpool boasted of 21 potteries that employed 2,500 workers by 1887, ballooning to 7,000 workers in 17 potteries working 270 kilns by the 1920s.
+With an annual output worth $25 million, the city made the claim that it produced more than half of the United State’s annual ceramics output.

 Some companies began to close when manufacturing innovations, such as the tunnel kiln, became cost prohibitive.
 New competing products, such as Pyrex and plastic, and increasing foreign competition, caused less efficient companies to shutter.
 Only six dinnerware potteries and a handful of ceramic manufacturers remained in East Liverpool by 1940.
 By the end of the 20th century, only three potteries remained in the region.

 The demise of the city’s primary industry has caused the population to drop from a high of 26,000 in 1960 to just over 10,000 today.
 With that decline came a loss of related businesses and industries — and the loss of an identity.
 The American Dream, once attainable for so many in the working class, has become elusive; the region is now one of the poorest in the nation.
 Traditional, high-paying blue-collar jobs have been replaced mostly with marginal positions in the service industry.